For today’s B2B brands, there is a key element to help you forge strong connections with your customers. Humans.

 So, is human connection the key to marketing?
 Mark Viden runs the branding and marketing show at Dignity Health, a community care provider based in the United States and led the heart-warming Hello Human Kindness campaign.
 With human connection at the heart of its mission, it aimed to unleash the healing power of humanity to those needing healthcare.
 Isn’t that nice?

-As a health professional, I never imagined that I would end up working with Copenhagen-based agency, cylindr BBN, and writing technical content for half a dozen B2B companies, including the world’s leading supplier of cement manufacturing equipment.
+As a health professional, I never imagined that I would end up working with Copenhagen-based agency, cylindr, and writing technical content for half a dozen B2B companies, including the world’s leading supplier of cement manufacturing equipment.
 I’m looking forward to the day that a cement production-related question comes up in pub trivia!

 Personally, I value making meaningful human connections because I get a kick out of it.
 It might sound a bit daggy1, but it’s what gives me the warm and fuzzies.
 And it’s this particular ‘care factor’ that leads to powerful content that connects your brand with your customers.